Azshken/Learning-Solidity-2.0/LOG.md

 08/02/26
 - Revised Bancor protocol seams to be a huge project for me.
 I've started NFTGames project.
 I've vibe coded the SoulboundNFT contract on 06/02/26.
 07/02/26 set up the deployment on foundry; spun up a wallet; found a testnet with UDST&USDC (Sepolia Arbitrum); I've got some testnet ETH through Alchemy.
 - 08/02/26 I'm migrating to desktop PC because the laptop will be slow with Scaffold-ETH-2 (react front end) running.
-- I'm creating a new Github repo NFTGames where I'll continue logging and developing the project.
+- I'm creating a new Github repo NFTGames where I'll continue logging and developing the project -- I'm using foundry for smart contract development/testing.
+Scaffold-ETH-2 as frontend for fast iterations and testing.
+Vercel as a hosting service with PostgreSQL as a database.